Saturday, June 21, 2025

 "The Seat Filler" probably has the funniest Meet-Cute of any book I've ever read.
 The heroine is a seat filler at a movie awards night.
 Seat fillers are not allowed to be seen by tv cameras.
 Uh-oh....

 I guess most people mellow as they grow older.
 Me?
 I have no idea when or how I drifted into being such an old softie.
 I mean, romance books, really?
 And movies about love?
-Rom-comes and Meet-Cutes?
+Rom-coms and Meet-Cutes?
 Shoot me now.............

 Ooops...
 I have a very faint feeling I've written on this subject before??
 Oh, well....